destinmoulton/chronicle-api/README.md

-### What is thoth?
+### What is Chronicle API?

-Thoth is a logging API that can be deployed on AWS Lambda.
-It uses a simple POST request to store data and has a simple query format for getting data.
+Chronicle is a logging API that can be deployed on AWS Lambda.
+It uses a simple POST request to store data and has a simple query format for getting log data.

-Thoth is written using the fantastic [Serverless](https://github.com/serverless/) framework.
+Chronicle is written using the fantastic [Serverless](https://github.com/serverless/) framework.

 ### Configuration